Polkadot is a network protocol that allows arbitrary data—not just tokens—to be transferred across blockchains.

 Parachains are the parallelizable blockchains (“para-chains”) that comprise the Polkadot network.
 Each parachain can have a unique architecture that best suits its application.
 Parachains are also used to parallelize transactions and achieve scalability.
 Parachains are connected and secured by the relay chain.

-The relay chain connects the Polkadot network.
-It secures parachains and relays messages between them.
+The relay chain connects the components of the Polkadot network.
+It provides security to parachains and relays messages between them, as well as bridge chains.
 The messages can be transactions or any arbitrary data.

 Bridges are special parachains that allow communication to independent blockchains that are not secured by Polkadot's relay chain and instead use their own security, like Bitcoin or Ethereum.